-The ILE is completed at or near the end of the program of study (e.g., in the final year or term).
-The experience may be group-based or individual.
-In group-based experiences, the school or program documents that the experience provides opportunities for individualized assessment of outcomes.
-(See the ILE Project Timeline below)
+Students complete the experience at or near the end of the program and it may be done individually or as a group project.
+In group experiences, the school or program documents that the experience provides opportunities for individualized assessment of outcomes.

-Depending on the MPH specialization or program, written products may include the following:
+Depending on the specialization or program, projects may include:

-Ideally, the written product is developed and delivered in a manner that is useful to external stakeholders, such as non-profit or governmental organizations.
+Integrative learning experience projects should be developed and delivered in a manner that is useful to external stakeholders, such as non-profit or governmental organizations.
 Regardless of form, the student produces a high-quality written product that is appropriate for the student’s educational and professional objectives.
-A poster presentation is not an acceptable high-quality written product.
+A poster presentation is not an acceptable written product.

 Be thinking about possible ILE projects and appropriate faculty to work with to complete your proposed project.
 Your academic advisor should be a primary resource for this purpose, but you may also rely on other faculty within the Division or Program, College, or University.
 College and Division seminars are also useful in generating possible ideas for the ILE.
 The idea stage for preparing your ILE project should occur within the first two semesters of your MPH academic program.